charlytron/ZTM/Sect-22-APIs/apis.md

 How does Skyscanner do it?
 They don't store the the flight information in their own databases;
 rather, this dynamic data is elsewhere, frequently updated in the database of each airline.

-Not all potential customers will look to American Airlines' website to evaluate air fares.
-If a customer benefits from seing the fares of  all airlines flying to their destination, then AA may wisely join in, allowing its fares to be listed on these third-party sites.
+Besides, Not all potential customers will look to American Airlines' website to evaluate air fares.
+Nowadays, a customer benefits from a more global perspective, from seeing on a page all of the fares of all available flights to their destination.

+So AA joins the game, allowing its fares to be listed on these third-party sites.

-That said, how are Skyscanner's servers able to deliver the prices without having immediate local access to the data?
+But how are Skyscanner's servers able to deliver the ever-changing fares of all airlines, all in one place?
+After all, they may only have remote access to the airlines' databases.

 That's where APIs come in handy; they allow the airline and the third-party website to share data, to connect to and communicate with what were once closed systems.
 These strangers can now wave to eachother, or at least make fetch requests.

-An API allows computers to communicate remotely to achieve a common goal.
-It's resembles how web browsers speak with servers.
+An API allows computers to communicate remotely to achieve a common goal, resembling how web browsers speak with servers.

 Let's pace ourselves, though.
 The API is a broad topic, and we've only begun to explain it with what we've learned thus far.

-Something as simple as window.fetch() in the browser console is really an API.
+Something as simple as window.fetch() in the browser console can be an API.